This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch split pea soup recipe, check out our Leftover Ingredients Recipe Finder.

-• Vegetables: For this recipe, you’ll need about half a small onion, one medium carrot, one stalk of celery, and a single garlic clove.
-These veggies build a solid flavor foundation for your soup.
-In many of our recipes, we often use these four vegetables.
-If you have any of them left over, they’re great for adding to dishes like Slow Cooker Pot Roast, Chicken Stew, or Vegetable Soup.
+• Vegetables: This recipe uses half a small onion, one medium carrot, one celery stalk, and one garlic clove.
+These staple veggies create a flavorful base for the soup.
+If you have leftovers, use them in recipes like Slow Cooker Pot Roast, Chicken Stew, or Vegetable Soup.

-• Seasonings: A blend of salt, black pepper, and Italian seasoning adds depth to the soup.
-If you’re missing Italian seasoning, a mix of basil, oregano, thyme, or rosemary will work just fine.
+• Seasonings: A simple blend of salt, black pepper, and Italian seasoning enhances the soup’s flavor.
+If you’re out of Italian seasoning, a mix of basil, oregano, and thyme works well.

 Recipe Variations

-• Slow Cooker Split Pea Soup: For hands-off cooking, put all ingredients in a 1.5 quart or a 2-quart slow cooker and cook on low for 7-8 hours, or until the peas are soft and tender.
+• Slow Cooker Split Pea Soup: Combine all ingredients in a 1.5 quart or a 2-quart slow cooker.
+Cook on low for 7-8 hours, or until the peas are tender.
+Perfect for a no-fuss meal.

-• Curried Split Pea Soup: Introduce an exotic flair by mixing 1/2 to 1 teaspoon of curry powder into the vegetable stage of the recipe.
+• Curried Split Pea Soup: Stir in 1/2 to 1 teaspoon of curry powder with the vegetables to add an aromatic, spicy depth to your soup.

 Save This Recipe!